Do you think your attendants all have to match? Think again.

 Gift Your Girls Early

-Ruin the surprise—please!
-Tell your posse now what you’ll be giving them later, whether it’s a pair of pumps, a necklace, a cute clutch, or the dress itself.
+Turn coordinating their outfits into a gift opportunity, then ruin the surprise—please!
+Tell your posse now what you'll be giving them later, whether its the dresses themselves or trendy earrings like these Hart ones.
 That way, they can plan ahead and budget for the rest of their ensemble.